-The Town of Oakland and the City of Apopka became the newest municipalities to step up their pedestrian safety efforts by joining the Best Foot Forward for Pedestrian Safety Coalition.
+The Town of Oakland and the Cities of Apopka, Longwood and Winter Park became the newest municipalities to step up their pedestrian safety efforts by joining the Best Foot Forward for Pedestrian Safety Coalition.

-According to Emily Hanna, Executive Director of Bike/Walk Central Florida, “The Best Foot Forward Coalition strengthened with the addition of the Town of Oakland and the City of Apopka.
+According to Emily Hanna, Executive Director of Bike/Walk Central Florida, “The Best Foot Forward Coalition strengthened with the addition of these municipalities.
 They’ll be working alongside other Central Florida agencies all dedicated to reducing the conflict between drivers and people on foot.
 We’re thrilled to have them officially join the coalition.”

-While Winter Park and Longwood joined the program in the Fall, Oakland and Apopka both participated in a July 27 & 28 and Oakland in the November 9 – 11 region-wide Operation Best Foot Forward high-visibility enforcement operation, where officers enforced Florida’s driver yield laws.
+While Winter Park and Longwood joined the program in the Fall, Oakland and Apopka both participated in a July 27 & 28 and Oakland in the November 9 – 11 region-wide Operation Best Foot Forward high-visibility enforcement operations where officers enforced Florida’s driver yield laws.
 However, planning for the operation started much earlier.
 The town/city councils first agreed to join the coalition in May as their planners selected crosswalks for initial focus.

 Next, law enforcement officers trained on how to effectively conduct a high-visibility enforcement operation, as well as on driver yield laws.
 Considerable emphasis was placed on using the standard crossing protocol, because it helps ensure citations will be upheld in court and, most importantly, ensures the safety of plainclothes officers serving as pedestrian decoys.